datalad-handbook/book/docs/usecases/supervision.rst

 This use case will demonstrate a workflow that uses DataLad tools and principles to assist in technical aspects of supervising research projects with computational components.
-It demonstrates how a DataLad dataset comes with advantages that ease technical complexities for trainees and allows high-quality supervision from afar with minimal effort and time commitment from busy supervisors.
+It demonstrates how a DataLad dataset comes with advantages that mitigate technical complexities for trainees and allows high-quality supervision from afar with minimal effort and time commitment from busy supervisors.
 It furthermore serves to log undertaken steps, establishes trust in an analysis, and eases collaboration.